rancher/docs/content/rancher/v2.x/en/cis-scans/v2.5/_index.md

 All profiles will have a set of not applicable tests that will be skipped during the CIS scan.
 These tests are not applicable based on how a RKE cluster manages Kubernetes.

-There are 2 types of RKE cluster scan profiles:
+There are two types of RKE cluster scan profiles:

 - **Permissive:** This profile has a set of tests that have been will be skipped as these tests will fail on a default RKE Kubernetes cluster.
 Besides the list of skipped tests, the profile will also not run the not applicable tests.
 - **Hardened:** This profile will not skip any tests, except for the non-applicable tests.